Started running in lockdown and found you’ve got the running bug? Now’s the time to add in some speed to help make you a fitter, faster runner.

 Whatever level of runner you are, it’s important to periodise your training.
 An elite athlete’s training will be planned into cycles with blocks of time emphasising a particular running goal, for example, marathon runners will build an aerobic base for around six to 12 weeks, then add speed work into their training as the race gets closer.

 When you introduce speed training will depend on your goals, but as a rough guide, aim to do it consistently for six to eight weeks before a race.
-And don’t do more than two speed sessions a week.
+And don’t do more than two interval sessions a week.
 Ease yourself into the sessions — build up slowly.

 If you’re short on time and want to incorporate some resistance work into your weekly schedule, try a circuit run mixed with intervals.
 For example, do some exercises, press-ups, tri dips, step-ups, squats, and lunges in between two-minute loops of a park.
 This is a great session to do with a socially-distanced friend.